Tassos Papadopoulos: Ministerial appointments

-The United Party
+United Party

 In 1969 he co-founded the Eniaion Komma (United Party) a party aligned to and supportive of Makarios.
 Glafcos Clerides became president whilst Papadopoulos remained vice-president of the party.
 At the Parliamentary elections held on 15 July 1970 he was elected member of the House of Representatives, standing as an Eniaion Party candidate for the Nicosia constituency.
 However, following a difference of opinion with the leader he later resigned from the party.

-1974 Coup d'état
+Imprisonment during the 1974 coup

-In 1974 Papadopoulos was imprisoned by the military forces responsible for the coup d'état.
+In 1974, Papadopoulos was imprisoned by the military forces responsible for the coup d'état.
 Belonging to Makarios' cabinet made him a prime target and he was rounded up in Famagusta where he was imprisoned.
 He was released on the evening before the first Turkish invasion of Cyprus.

 Other roles

 He served as advisor to the first representative of the Greek Cypriot side in the intercommunal talks, Glafcos Clerides, until April 1976 and subsequently he took up that post himself, serving until July 1978.
 He represented Cyprus at many international conferences, particularly the annual congresses of the International Labour Organization (ILO).
 Furthermore he represented the Greek Cypriot community in many recourses by Cyprus filed at the United Nations and the Council of Europe.

 Until his election he practised law in Nicosia.

 Standing as an independent candidate, he was re-elected in the election of 5 September 1976.
 From 22 July to 20 September 1976, he served as President of the House of Representatives.
 In the 19 May 1991 parliamentary elections he was elected member of the House of Representatives, standing as a candidate for the Democratic Party in the Nicosia constituency.
 He was re-elected on 26 May 1996.